nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Team size: 5

-1. Expanding the set of special characters allowed in the `NAME` field to support a wider range of company names and applications.
-Currently, only alphanumeric characters are permitted, which means names like "Ernst & Young" and "UI/UX developer" cannot be accurately represented.
+1. **Make `NAME` field less restrictive**: Currently, only alphanumeric characters are permitted, which means names like "Ernst & Young" and "UI/UX developer" cannot be accurately represented.
+We plan to expand the set of special characters allowed in the `NAME` field to support a wider range of company names and applications.